-This drug is taken as a tablet once a day for up to 7 days whilst they are an inpatient; the trial doctor may extend your relative / friend's treatment up to 14 days if they remain as an inpatient - if it is felt that they are responding to treatment.
+This drug is taken as a tablet once a day for up to 7 days whilst you are an inpatient; the trial doctor may extend your treatment up to 14 days if you remain as an inpatient - if it is felt that you are responding to treatment.
 The tablet may be taken with or without food and are to be swallowed whole.
-If they happen to be randomised to this arm, the acid levels in their blood will be monitored.
-If they improve and are discharged before this time, the treatment will be stopped.
+If you happen to be randomised to this arm, the acid levels in your blood will be monitored.
+If you improve and are discharged before this time, the treatment will be stopped.